Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

 \section{Mapping the spiral arms in the stellar kinematics}

 When using the term ``velocity structure" it is sometimes hard to remember that this is not a one dimensional structure; even when we restrict ourselves to the plane, the velocity structure remains a 2-dimensional affair.
 While using theoretical models, it is possible to construct a galaxy where we can perfectly separate the axisymmetric background from the non-axisymmetric components.
-Observationally, it is not possible to do that; unfortunately, the rotational velocity signature created by the spiral pattern (or any other non-axisymmertic perturbation) is locally blended with the RC of the axisymmetric components.
-For the MW, it would only be possible to properly determine the axisymmetric background (and thus isolate the non-axisymmetric component), if we had quality data from the entire Galaxy, or at least of a slab comprising 180 degrees of the Galactic disc; but, when we are restricted to about 3 kpc of quality data, we only have at our disposal information of $\sim 45^{\circ}$ of the Galactic disc, which makes it easy to confuse radial axisymmetric structures on the RC with the signal produced by the arms (or other non-axisymmetric component).
+Observationally, it is not possible to do that; unfortunately, the rotational velocity signature created by the spiral pattern (or any other non-axisymmetric perturbation) is locally blended with the RC of the axisymmetric components.
+For the MW, it would only be possible to properly determine the axisymmetric background (and thus isolate the non-axisymmetric component), if we had quality data from the entire Galaxy, or at least of a slab comprising 180 degrees of the Galactic disc; but, when the quality of our data restricts us to distances smaller than about 3 kpc, we only have at our disposal information of $\sim 45^{\circ}$ of the Galactic disc, which makes it easy to confuse radial axisymmetric structures on the RC with the signal produced by the arms (or other non-axisymmetric component).

-If we knew the true circular RC, the difference between the local velocities and the circular RC will be the signal of non-axisymmetric structures.
+If we knew the true global RC, the difference between the local velocities and the RC will be the signal of non-axisymmetric structures.
 Currently, we do not possess a RC with that quality, but any good approximation (such as the universal RC from sec. \ref{sec:RC fit}) would help us to see those structures.

-To further explore the features in the RC, now we account for the azimuthal angle.
+To further explore the features in the observed rotational velocity, now we account for the azimuthal angle.
 For this purpose, we denote the radial, rotational, and vertical components of the velocity as $(U,V,W)$, that are positive in the direction of the Galactic centre, Galactic rotation, and north Galactic pole, respectively.
 Then, we project our stellar sample on the x-y plane and draw a mesh to divide this plane into 0.2 kpc-size cells.